Reficulx/IDS721_Project4_Serverless/README.md

 #### Build the Pipeline

-1. Create a table using DynamoDB, which could scale automatically.
+1. Create a **table** using **DynamoDB**, which could scale automatically.
 It stores all the data to be analyzed sentimentally.
 The data in this table will be pull by the producer Lambda function.

    This table should be called "fang1" according to the code, which should be consistent with the name for the DynamoDB table in the consumer function code.

-2. Write the producer Lamda function through the Cloud9 IDE, and deploy it to the cloud.
+2. Write the **producer Lamda function** through the Cloud9 IDE, and deploy it to the cloud.
 The code for `producer` function is shown in the repo.
 The method to create the lambda function is shown above.
 A CloudWatch Timer serves as a trigger and calls this function at a rate of once per minute.
 And this functions pulls the data from a `DynamoDB` table and send it to a simple queue created by the AWS Simple Queue Service.

-3. Create a Simple Queue Service called "producer" through the AWS management console.
+3. Create a **Simple Queue Service** called "producer" through the AWS management console.
 Its function is to receive data from the producer Lambda function and send data to the consumer Lambda function as a trigger.
 The name of this SQS is very important.
 It must be consistent with the name in the producer code, which is "producer" in this case.

    Here is a picture of the queue receiving data from the producer function.
    ![img_2](img/Receive_From_Producer.png)